By Anthony Herbert

-In this article, I’m going to talk about the Python Requests library, which allows you to send HTTP requests in Python.
+In this article, we’ll learn about the Python Requests library, which allows you to send HTTP requests in Python.

-And since using an API is simply sending HTTP requests and receiving responses, Requests allows you to use APIs in Python.
-I’ll demonstrate the use of a language translation API here so you can see an example of how it works so you can potentially use it in your own apps.
+And since using an API is sending HTTP requests and receiving responses, Requests allows you to use APIs in Python.
+We’ll demonstrate the use of a language translation API here so you can see an example of how it works.

 HTTP requests are how the web works.
 Every time you navigate to a web page, your browser makes multiple requests to the web page’s server.
 The server then responds with all the data necessary to render the page, and your browser then actually renders the page so you can see it.